chaincase-app/website/app/views/blog/_code-bitcoin-csharp.html.md

 OP_HASH160 57b4162e00341af0ffc5d5fab468d738b3234190 OP_EQUAL
 ```

-This output hash represents the hash of the previous multi-sig script containing `OP_CHECKMULTISIG`
+This output hash represents the hash of the previous multisig script containing `OP_CHECKMULTISIG`

 Since it's a hash, we can easily convert it to a base58 bitcoin address with the following snippet: